anulaibar/he-2022/index.md

 [The old town](https://goo.gl/maps/7V6eFs4tEFY5Dhwr5) - enjoy the cobbled streets and houses from the 15th century

+[Stockholms stadshus](https://maps.app.goo.gl/4719uNDowDXx13C28) - no need for the full tour, just buy separate ticket to go up the tower.

 ## Eating out

 [Palmyra](https://goo.gl/maps/PeLK7cuxkbyf1foX9) - the best kebab in Stockholm